How Employers Should Prepare

 workpapers carefully after the audit is completed, to

 identify any areas of possible dispute.
-But being

 an employer, as auditors can and will fill in any blanks